 1. Delete big attachments.

 Start by deleting the emails that feature big attachments; these are likely taking up a disproportionate amount of space in your inbox, reducing your available storage in Gmail.
 There’s an easy way to do this in Gmail itself.
 Click on the dropdown arrow on the right side of the search bar, and you’ll be presented with a list of advanced search criteria.

-Check out the “Size” line and select “greater than,” then define a specific size; I like to start by looking for emails that are more than 1 MB.
+Check out the “Size” line and select “greater than,” then define a specific size; I like to start by looking for emails that are more than 1 MB (see our post on the Gmail attachment size limit).
 You could also check the “Has attachment” box to include only emails that feature an attachment.
 Click Search whenever you’re ready, and you’ll generate a list of all emails with especially large attachments.
 If there are any attachments you need to save, consider saving them elsewhere and deleting them from your inbox.

 2. Delete entire categories.

 Gmail offers a number of “categories” you can use to sort your inbox.
 When active, Gmail will automatically detect incoming emails that meet these category criteria, and sort them appropriately.
 By default, you’ll see a Primary category tab, as well as tabs for Promotions and Social (social media notifications).
 Head to the Settings menu and click on the Inbox tab; here, you’ll have the option to add or remove categories.
 You can add tabs for Updates and Forums if you wish.